How to override PHP settings

 Some examples of settings you might want to override are:

 PHP uses several modes to adjust settings.
-These modes determine when and where a PHP setting can be set or changed.
+These modes determine when and where a PHP setting can be set or changed and by who.

 For example, some settings may be set within a PHP script using

-ini_set(), whereas others may only be set in the
+ini_set(), whereas others that may only be changed by server administrators are set in the

 php.ini file in